If you have suffered in silence as a survivor of childhood sexual assault, the law in California is finally on your side.

 The time is NOW for survivors of childhood sexual assault to break their silence and have their voices heard.

-The Sexual Abuse Team at Gomez Trial Attorneys is here to help.
+The Sexual Abuse Team at The Gomez Law Firm is here to help.

 California Gov. Gavin Newsom signed a landmark piece of legislation, The California Child Victims Act, Assembly Bill 218 (AB 218) into law on October 13, 2019.
 Under this new law, survivors of childhood sexual assault, regardless of their current age, now have a three-year “window” to file a civil lawsuit to seek justice for the abuse they suffered against perpetrators and the institutions that enabled and protected them, no matter when the abuse occurred.
 In addition to this lookback window, the law revises the current statute of limitations for childhood sexual abuse claims.

-Survivors’ rights to obtain justice may be affected if a defendant files for bankruptcy within this time period, so please contact the Sex Abuse Team at Gomez Trial Attorneys right away for a free, confidential consultation to understand your legal rights under this new law.
+Survivors’ rights to obtain justice may be affected if a defendant files for bankruptcy within this time period, so please contact the Sex Abuse Team at The Gomez Law Firm right away for a free, confidential consultation to understand your legal rights under this new law.

 Specifically, AB 218 tackles child sexual abuse in three ways: